 Limits the maximum number of jobs that can be executed concurrently in the queue (the job multiplicity in the queue).
-The Job Multiplexity can be an integer of 1 to 99 in the Windows system or an integer of 1 to 999 in the UNIX system.
+The Job Multiplexity can be an integer of 1 to 999.

 Limit the number of jobs to submit:

 Limits the number of jobs that can be submitted to this queue (total number of jobs in this queue).
 The Number of jobs can be an integer of 1 to 999.